vikramaditya91/vikramaditya91.github.io/crypto_update.md

   gtag('config', 'UA-103831149-5');
 </script>
-<br>In the simulation, you start with 10 ETH.<br>The objective is to maximize the ETH value by trading against altcoins
+In the simulation, I started with 10 ETH on 2-February-2019.<br>The objective is to maximize the ETH value by trading against altcoins in Binance.
-in Binance.

 <iframe width="775" height="525" frameborder="0" scrolling="no" src="//plotly.com/~vikramaditya91/109.embed"></iframe>